jensenw1/RETQA/README.md

 This resource is intended to advance tabular question answering research in the real estate domain and address critical challenges in open-domain and long-table question-answering.
 We hope it will be a valuable contribution to the research community.

+###  This repository is still under construction:

+* [ ] All tables will be uploaded by February 10, 2025.

+* [ ] All SLUTQA codes will be uploaded by February 15, 2025.

 The acquisition of real estate data is supported by [Elmleaf Ltd.\(Shanghai\)](https://www.elmleaf.com.cn/dataset) : https://www.elmleaf.com.cn/dataset.